daily-demos/party-line/react-native/README.md

 To run locally:

-- clone this repo locally
+- Clone this repo locally
-- run the following
+- Run the following

 ```
 npm i